 Since the distinction is based on the type of title and not on the individual credit, a restricted number of appearances may show up in the wrong section.

-Most documentaries include appearances of famous people as themselves (i.e. being interviewed or in stock footage), but a few of them also feature reenactments with actors portraying historical characters.
+For example - most documentaries include appearances of famous people as themselves (e.g. being interviewed or in stock footage), but a few of them also feature reenactments with actors portraying historical characters.

 Again, these will end up in the "Self" listing (even though the credit will still list the proper character names).

 You can prevent this by adding the "reenactment" keyword to a title via the Edit page button found at the bottom of the titles page on IMDb.
 Once approved, any credits for that title should move into the correct section.